4 ways to decrease your shopping cart abandonment rate

 If you would know what behavior would lead to lower shopping cart abandonment, you could optimize your product flow to trigger this behavior.
 Let’s say that people that view three different items within their first 15 minutes of their visit are most likely to complete their purchase, and thus have lower cart abandonment.

-Showing what behavioral patterns lead to higher conversion is exactly what the Webshop Analysis template does.
+Showing what behavioral patterns lead to higher conversion is exactly what the Webshop Analysis Insight does.
 You can then optimize your UX by showing the top three recommended items for that visitor on most pages, above the fold.

 In addition, if they bounce and stop browsing, but do so within 15 minutes of their first visit, you can trigger notifications to make them come back.
 Notifications can be delivered when a user is not on the website or app, as long as they’ve accepted notifications from you.